 “Women choose home birth for a couple of reasons.
-One is sadly becoming the most common reason – they’ve had a traumatic first birth, they felt not listened to; not respected,” she explains noting that many women say they endured interventions they didn’t want or need.
+One is sadly becoming the most common reason – they’ve had a traumatic first birth, they felt not listened to; not respected,” she explains, noting that many women say they endured interventions they didn’t want or need.
 “So they’re choosing another option to not repeat the trauma.”

 “The other reason is that … they really believe they can do it.
 They believe in nature.”

-Also, they may want to be surrounded by familiar things and family during labour and birth.
+Additionally, they may want to be surrounded by familiar things and family during labour and birth.

 Home birth in Australia is surrounded by misinformation, Hannah says.

 “One of the biggest problems we’ve got with the way the media reports adverse events is you never hear when things go wrong in hospital,” she points out.
-“They’re all dealt with internally, but the moment something goes wrong at home you hear about it.”
+“They’re all dealt with internally, but the moment something goes wrong at home, you hear about it.”